dfinity/examples/minimal_counter_dapp/README.md

 ```

 #### Candid UI
-The Candid UI provides an easy, user friendly interface for testing the backend.
+The Candid UI provides an easy, user-friendly interface for testing the backend.
 The UI is automatically generated, and the canister ID can be found in the `canister_ids.json` file.

 The localhost version of the `canister_ids.json` file can be found in `.dfx/local/canister_ids.json` and the URL is: